VOC Detection: Comprehensive Guides and Expert Advice

 VOC is an acronym for Volatile Organic Compounds.
 These are Carbon-containing molecules that are gaseous at ambient temperatures.
 They are potentially dangerous to health and the environment and are found in a broad range of industries and locations.

-What are typical VOCs that would need to be monitored?
+What VOCs need to be monitored?
 And where are they found?

 • Aromatics